Fluorescence correlation spectroscopy: Fluorescence recovery after photobleaching (FRAP)

 In FRAP, a region is briefly exposed to intense light, irrecoverably photobleaching fluorophores, and the fluorescence recovery due to diffusion of nearby (non-bleached) fluorophores is imaged.
 A primary advantage of FRAP over FCS is the ease of interpreting qualitative experiments common in cell biology.
 Differences between cell lines, or regions of a cell, or before and after application of drug, can often be characterized by simple inspection of movies.
 FCS experiments require a level of processing and are more sensitive to potentially confounding influences like: rotational diffusion, vibrations, photobleaching, dependence on illumination and fluorescence color, inadequate statistics, etc. It is much easier to change the measurement volume in FRAP, which allows greater control.
 In practice, the volumes are typically larger than in FCS.
 While FRAP experiments are typically more qualitative, some researchers are studying FRAP quantitatively and including binding dynamics.
 A disadvantage of FRAP in cell biology is the free radical perturbation of the cell caused by the photobleaching.
 It is also less versatile, as it cannot measure concentration or rotational diffusion, or co-localization.
 FRAP requires a significantly higher concentration of fluorophores than FCS.

 Particle tracking

 In particle tracking, the trajectories of a set of particles are measured, typically by applying particle tracking algorithms to movies.
 Particle tracking has the advantage that all the dynamical information is maintained in the measurement, unlike FCS where correlation averages the dynamics to a single smooth curve.
 The advantage is apparent in systems showing complex diffusion, where directly computing the mean squared displacement allows straightforward comparison to normal or power law diffusion.
 To apply particle tracking, the particles have to be distinguishable and thus at lower concentration than required of FCS.
 Also, particle tracking is more sensitive to noise, which can sometimes affect the results unpredictably.

-Auto-Fluorescence Correlation Spectroscopy
+Auto-fluorescence correlation spectroscopy

-Recent advance in Ultraviolet Nanophotonics has led to development of single molecule study on label-free protein by exciting them with Deep Ultraviolet light and studying the dynamic processes.
+Recent advances in ultraviolet nanophotonics has led to development of single molecule study on label-free protein by exciting them with deep ultraviolet light and studying the dynamic processes.